edge-trial/Support/ReadMe_v1.md

 This window will display the name of selected dataset on the top, and following information about this dataset.

 - Metadata (Install Time, Type, Last Updated, Categories, By)
-- Brief Description
+- Brief description

 -------
 ## 4. JupyterLab

 ### 4.1 Getting Started

-Popularly known as Jupyter’s Next-Generation Notebook Interface, JupyterLab brings many new features to users.
+Popularly known as _Jupyter’s Next-Generation Notebook Interface_, JupyterLab brings many new features to users.
 It is an open-source, web-based interactive development environment for Jupyter notebooks, code, and data.
 The peculiar features of JupyterLab are:

 - *Flexible* - Users can configure and arrange the UI to support a broad range of workflows in data science, scientific computing, and machine learning.
 - *Modular and Extensible*  - Users can write plugins that add new components and can integrate with existing ones.